hoangduytran/blender-manual/manual/animation/armatures/posing/editing/pose_library.rst

    The "building blocks" of the pose library are actually implemented in Blender itself.
 The add-on only contains the user interface and the logic that determines what is stored in a pose asset.
-This was intentionally put into an add-on, so that artists or studios who want to change the behaviour can do so with an add-on of their own.
+This was intentionally put into an add-on, so that artists or studios who want to change the behavior can do so with an add-on of their own.

 What is a Pose Asset?